 - Any insect, rodent, weed or any other form of terrestrial or aquatic or animal life or virus, bacteria or other microorganism (except viruses, bacteria or other microorganisms on or in living man or other living animals) which the Commissioner of the New York State Department of Environmental Conservation declares to be a pest.

 - Any substance or mixture of substances intended for preventing, destroying, repelling or mitigating any pest; and any substance or mixture of substances intended for use as a plant regulator, defoliator or desiccant.
 It shall include all pesticide products registered as such by the United States Environmental Protection Agency and the New York State Department of Environmental Conservation and all products for which experimental use permits and provisional registrations have been granted by the United States Environmental Protection Agency and the New York State Department of Environmental Conservation.

-There is hereby created a Pest Management Board under this chapter composed of seven members as follows: the Commissioner of the Department of General Services or his or her designee; the Commissioner of the Department of Recreation or his or her designee; the Director of the Office of Sustainability or his or her designee; and four citizens appointed by the Common Council, one of whom shall be a health care-practitioner, one of whom shall be actively involved in a local environmental organization; one of whom shall have a background in organic pest management, and one of whom shall have a background in landscaping or property management.
+There is hereby created a Pest Management Board under this chapter composed of seven members as follows: the Commissioner of the Department of General Services or his or her designee; the Commissioner of the Department of Recreation or his or her designee; the Director of the Office of Sustainability or his or her designee; and four citizens appointed by the Common Council, one of whom shall have a background in public health or be a healthcare practitioner, one of whom shall be actively involved in a local environmental organization; one of whom shall have a background in organic pest management, and one of whom shall have a background in landscaping or property management.
 The members shall serve at the pleasure of the Common Council.
 The Committee shall annually choose a chair.